nmsmith/circuit-editor/README.md

 It is currently in-development.
 Some basic features are still missing (such as save and load), so it is not yet "production ready".

-# User guide (possibly out-of-date)
+# User guide

+This user guide may not be up-to-date.
+However, it is/was accurate at the time of writing.

 ## Opening a project

 The app facilitates the drawing of circuit diagrams that contain arbitrary symbols and line segments.
 Therefore, these resources must be provided to the app before drawing can begin.
 The app is currently centered around a "project folder", which must contain a subfolder for each kind of resource:

 -  The "symbols" folder holds the SVG files for each kind of circuit symbol that the user wishes to place.
 For example, the user may wish to place electrical resistors or hydraulic valves.
 -  The "lines" folder holds the JSON files for each kind of line that the user wishes to draw with.
 For example, the user may wish to draw electrical wires or hydraulic lines.
 -  The "vertex glyphs" folder holds the SVG files for each kind of glyph that can appear at the endpoints of lines, or at the ports of symbols.
 For example, perhaps a circular "node" should appear at a T-intersection of fluid lines.
 -  The "crossing glyphs" folder holds the SVG files for each kind of glyph that can appear at the point where two lines cross without intersecting.
 For example, perhaps a "hop-over" should appear at the point where two hydraulic lines cross.

 To prepare the app for drawing, click on the "choose a project folder" button in the sidebar, and select a folder containing each of the subfolders listed above.
 The resources within those subfolders will be loaded into the app.